 The patent policy of the University applies to all potentially patentable discoveries or inventions conceived or first reduced to practice by anyone using University funds, material, or facilities.

 The University patent policy can be found in the Faculty Handbook, section 3.7.5.

 Enforcement and Noncompliance

-The Associate Provost for Research and Faculty Affairs is responsible for enforcement of the policy.
-Examples of noncompliance with this policy include, but are not limited to, failure to submit a disclosure form, intentionally filing an incomplete, erroneous, or misleading disclosure form, or failing to provide any additional information requested by the Associate Provost for Research and Faculty Affairs.
+The Associate Vice Provost for Research is responsible for enforcement of the policy.
+Examples of noncompliance with this policy include, but are not limited to, failure to submit a disclosure form, intentionally filing an incomplete, erroneous, or misleading disclosure form, or failing to provide any additional information requested by the Associate Vice Provost for Research.
 Failure to comply with this policy will result in the notification of the sponsor as appropriate.
 In addition, noncompliance may result in disciplinary action consistent with and subject to sections of the Staff Policy Manual and the Faculty Handbook that are applicable to the employment of the faculty or staff member.
 In particular, noncompliance is subject to the Policy on Misconduct in Research (Faculty Handbook, Appendix H).